Food Revolution Network

 iStock.com/insjoy

-1. Little to no oil is needed
+1. Little to no oil is needed when air frying.

 The big selling point of the air fryer is frying with little or no oil.
-It’s possible to get crispy fries and other favorite appetizers (wings, mozzarella sticks, croquettes, dumplings, and so on) either with just a fraction of the oil to coat the food, or with none at all.
-That way, you can consume far less bottled oils, and total calories, which can aid weight loss.
+It’s possible to get crispy fries and other favorite appetizers (wings, mozzarella sticks, croquettes, dumplings, and so on) either with just a fraction of the oil to coat the food or with none at all.
+That way, you can consume far less bottled oil and total calories, which can aid weight loss.

-For example, heated vegetable oil can increase the risk of heart disease, especially when that oil is reheated repeatedly, as in commercial fryers found in restaurants.
-To avoid these risks, it’s preferable to air fry with no added oil.
+A quick health note here: Heated vegetable oil can increase the risk of heart disease, especially when that oil is reheated repeatedly, as in commercial fryers found in restaurants.
+While a tablespoon of oil is clearly preferable to a quart, it’s likely better for your health to air fry with no added oil when possible.

-2. Food cooks quickly
+2. Food cooks quickly in an air fryer.

 Because many models don’t require preheating like convection or traditional ovens, they cut down on cooking time.
 This is especially true when you’re cooking frozen items, like pre-cut fries and veggies.
 You can just chop up vegetables and other foods, or throw the frozen veggies straight in.
 A bag of frozen broccoli or cauliflower can turn into a delicious roasted side dish in just a few minutes.

-3. Good for reheating leftovers
+3. They’re good for reheating leftovers.

 The nice thing about air fryer veggies is how crisp they get, especially compared to cooking methods like microwaving, which are famous for producing a soggier texture.
-Using an air fryer, then, can help get kids, or other picky eaters, to consume more vegetables.
+Using an air fryer, then, can help get kids, or other picky eaters, to consume more vegetables

 Cons of Air Fryers